A1xarT/DSA_CourseWork/README.md

 Coursework on the subject of Data structures and algorithms.
 Language - C.
-Theme: Realization of 2-dimensional sorting algorithms to 3-dimensional algoritms without using additional data structures (arrays, structures, etc).
+Task: Realization of 2-dimensional sorting algorithms to 3-dimensional algoritms without using additional data structures (arrays, structures, etc).